 - The Cham integration continues to exceed expectations, with EBITDA contribution ahead of expectations after seven months.

-- Higher coated paper and DWP prices and the ramp-up of sales volumes from Somerset PM1 led to an improved result for Sappi North America.
+- Higher coated paper and DP prices and the ramp-up of sales volumes from Somerset PM1 led to an improved result for Sappi North America.

 - In South Africa, an increase in Rand selling prices offset variable costs pressures.
 Sales volumes were in line last year.